Research spotlight on: Tackling the looming threat of antibiotic resistance

 Why did you choose Queen’s?

-Queen’s is a global top 200 ranking university, and a top 10 ranking in Pharmacy.
+Queen's was a global top 200 ranking university, and a top 10 ranking in Pharmacy.
 Besides that, Queen’s provides excellent study facilities, such as The Graduate School.
 Postgraduate students can avail of silence study areas, group study rooms and complimentary tea/coffee.
 We also have access to training workshops in skills including management, thesis writing and problem-solving.
 All the staff at Queen’s are friendly and the trainers are enthusiastic and helpful.
 I have found the workshops really helpful, particularly when it comes to improving my communication skills.

 How have the staff at Queen’s supported you?